JohnSwiftC/JohnSwiftC/README.md

-I develop backend services for Boilerexams, play CTFs with Purdue b01lers, contribute to projects like Nushell.
+I develop backend services for Boilerexams, play CTFs with Purdue b01lers, wrote a compiler that targets brainf*ck for Purdue Hackers,

-Also the head developer for the new
+Also the head developer for CMAC at Purdue, just waiting for the SAO to approve us 😳
-Commodities and Markets Analytics Club.
-Coming soon, pending SAO approval. 😳

 LinkedIn - linkedin.com/in/john-m-swift/
 Email    - johnswift@live.com